rtekim/2018-dataviscourse-homework/hw4/readme.md

 ### 2.1 The Main Plot

 The scatterplot shows the relationship between two chosen dimensions.
 You will be able to select the datasets for the x and y axis in the drop-down menus.
 The plot is drawn by calling `drawPlot()` which will create the initial plot structure.
 You do not need to pass any paramters in the `drawPlot()` function.
 We will update the plot with the data using `updatePlot()` function which takes four parameters: the year, x data key, y data key, and circle data key.
 We have provided a class `PlotData` (a helper class in `gap_plot.js`) that will be your data structure for the data passed to `updatePlot()`.
 You will choose the x, y and circle data by their corresponding key in the data object.

+You will be calling `updatePlot()` in script.js with the x, y, and circle size indicators of your choice.
+The activeYear will be needed as well.
+The default for active year is set to `2000`.
+This needs to happen in `script.js` for your plot to show up on page load!

 You will have data that will size the circles called circleSizeIndicator.
 We have provided a `circleSizer` function for you.
 You will use this when defining your 'r' attribute for your circles.
 It takes the circle data as a parameter.
+Note `circleSizer()` uses min and max values for the circle size data.
+You will need to declare min and max for the circle size variables in `updatePlot()`.

+At the end of `updatePlot()` you will need to call the `drawDropDown()` and `drawLegend()` functions.
+See details below.

 ![Gap Plot](figs/gapplot.PNG)

 ### 2.2 The Drop-down Menus
 There are three drop down menus: the x and y data menus, and the circle data menu.
-Changing the menus redraws the plot from the currently selected data.The drop-drown structure is provided for you, but you will set up the `drawPlot()` function to be called when a new data set is selected.
+Changing the menus redraws the plot from the currently selected data.The drop-drown structure is provided for you, but you will set up the `drawDropDown()` function to be called when a new data set is selected.
+(A god spot for this is at the bottom of the `updatePlot()` function.
 All three drop down menus will have all of the data categories (Child mortality, GDP per capita, Life expectancy, Fertility rate, and Population) to select from.
+We have set up `drawDropDown()` for you, but you will need to pass the x, y and circle size indicators that are passed to `updatePlot()` to it.

 This gif shows the desired behavior: